Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 2. Search for your bot: @[YourBotUsername]
 3. Send: `/start`
 4. Ask questions like:
-    - "What are the diplomas of Youssfi?"
+    - "What are the diplomas of atertour?"
     - "Get information about employee Mohamed"
     - "List all employees"